Become a member Call our safeguarding helpline

-On Tuesday most of the day was given to a debate on the future of safeguarding in the Church of England.
-The debate was lengthy and complex, but also important, because it not only affects the future of the Church of England but has the potential to impact other churches and denominations too.
+Currently it is in on-going discussions on the future of safeguarding in the Church of England.
+The debates are lengthy and complex, but also important, because it not only affects the future of the Church of England but has the potential to impact other churches and denominations too.

-We hope this blog will help you to understand the timeline of events and the decision Synod made on Tuesday.
+We hope this blog will help you to understand the timeline of events and the decision Synod makes.

 This blog shows the timeline of events over the last couple of years.
 With the most recent events at the top.